 Talent talks to parent and starts to administer the FMSS.

-Turn on the audio recorder [1] and tell the parent: “For the next 5 minutes, please tell me about your thoughts and feelings regarding your child. hat kind of a person your child is and how the two of you get along together” [2].
+Turn on the audio recorder [1] and tell the parent: “For the next 5 minutes, please tell me about your thoughts and feelings regarding your child.
+What kind of a person your child is and how the two of you get along together” [2].

 CU: Talent turns on audio recorder.
 (Author Comment: This was erroneously marked during filming as shot 2.4.1)